Craft Vendors & Exhibitors

 VEHICLE ACCESS: No vehicles are allowed inside the fenced festival area during festival hours.
 Rules of the Craft Village are the result of agreement between festival management and Tennessee State Parks management and are designed to ensure safety of everyone.
 Failure to comply, either by behavior or action, could result in forfeiture of space in subsequent Louie Bluie festivals.

-Take down: Your tent and product inventory must be ready to load before you'll be given permission to bring your vehicle inside the fenced grounds.
+Take down: Break-down of the Craft Village begins promptly at 6 p.m.
+You will receive instructions once your application is accepted or confirmed.
+Your tent and product inventory must be ready to load before you'll be given permission to bring your vehicle inside the fenced grounds.
 Festival staff will direct you when to retrieve your vehicle and where to enter and exit.
 Your vehicle will be escorted to the exit by Festival staff.
 Park Rangers will be monitoring traffic at all times as well.
 Please be respectful of others and drive cautiously.

 Due to the close configuration of the craft area and pedestrian traffic, this plan will be strictly enforced by Festival staff and Park Rangers.